Jon Laukvik

 Jon Laukvik (born 16 December 1952) is a Norwegian organist.

 Laukvik was born in Oslo, where he studied church music, organ and piano.
 Afterwards, he worked with Michael Schneider and Hugo Ruf in Cologne and Marie-Claire Alain in Paris.
 In 1980, he was appointed professor of organ at the Hochschule für Musik und Darstellende Kunst in Stuttgart.
-In 2001, he was appointed professor at the Norwegian Academy of Music in Oslo.
+In 2001, he was appointed professor at the Norwegian Academy of Music in Oslo, where he has been teaching until 2017.
 Since 2003, he is also a guest professor at the Royal Academy of Music in London.